KHOGLE/python-challenge/README.md

   *LA Mark helped with the formatting of the if else for the dictionary

-  *For the winner code I used https://www.entechin.com/how-to-find-the-max-value-in-a-dictionary-in-python/ to assist
+  *For the "winner" code I used https://www.entechin.com/how-to-find-the-max-value-in-a-dictionary-in-python/ to assist

 Anything else was a product of piecing together class lessons